danielo88/Raspberry_LCD_ID_Reader/README.md

 It's the same outward appearance, but mcufriend has a lot of variations.
 http://domoticx.com/arduino-shield-2-4-tft-lcd-touch/

+And Sailor's information makes a mistake in most cases.

 Many drivers can distinguish in 0x0000 register.
 There is typical driver ID below.
 http://domoticx.com/arduino-library-tft-lcd-shield/